An Information-theoretic Collective Variable for Configurational Entropy: Conclusions

 Beyond the spatial reorganization systems examined here, many molecular systems exhibit entropic transitions that involve both fine-grained orientational or bonding changes and longer scale spatial organization.
 Examples include secondary structure formation in proteins, coordination environment changes in metal-organic frameworks, bond topology evolution in network-forming materials, and water orientation in hydration shells.
-For such systems, alternative representations of molecular configurations, where voxel-based spatial information is combined with local orientational descriptors, graph encodings of bond topology, or hybrid approaches, could capture entropy contributions from multiple structural features and scales simultaneously.
-The flexibility of data compression-based entropy lies in its representation-agnostic nature: any discrete encoding of configuration space can be compressed, enabling researchers to design representations tailored to specific molecular phenomena while retaining the general framework established here.
+For such systems, alternative representations of molecular configurations, where voxel-based spatial information is combined with local orientational descriptors, graph encodings of bond topology, or hybrid approaches, could capture order contributions from multiple structural features and scales simultaneously.
+The flexibility of data compression-based analysis lies in its representation-agnostic nature: any discrete encoding of configuration space can be compressed, enabling researchers to design representations tailored to specific molecular phenomena while retaining the general framework established here.

 Finally, the combination of CID (or its future variations) with learning algorithms promises a new paradigm for computational materials discovery, where entropy is framed as a directly tunable design objective.
-While traditional approaches to quantifying order rely on physically intuitive descriptors (e.g., symmetries, coordination numbers, bond angles), compression-based entropy offers a complementary perspective rooted in information theory.
-In this view, the configurational entropy of a system is directly reflected in the compressibility of its discrete representation.
-By establishing entropy as a directly accessible structural metric through this data-centric lens, this framework lays a foundation for future entropy-driven materials design and optimization strategies, with applications to entropy-stabilized materials, assembly pathway optimization, and conformational landscape exploration.
+While traditional approaches to quantifying order rely on physically intuitive descriptors (e.g., symmetries, coordination numbers, bond angles), data compression-based order quantification offers a complementary perspective rooted in information theory.
+In this view, changes in configurational order are reflected in the data compressibility of a system's discrete representation.
+By establishing data compressibility as a directly accessible structural metric that tracks entropy-correlated order through this data-centric lens, this framework lays a foundation for future entropy-driven materials design and optimization strategies, with applications to entropy-stabilized materials, assembly pathway optimization, and conformational landscape exploration.